Abington Early Education Program/Pre-K

-The Abington Public Schools Integrated Preschool is a NAEYC accredited program established in 1989 to provide services to Abington's preschool-aged children with special needs.
+The Abington Early Education Program is a NAEYC accredited program established in 1989 to provide services to Abington's preschool-aged children with special needs.
 Additionally, it offers a unique learning experience for other preschool-aged children from the community who have the opportunity to serve as typically-developing peers.

-Children with special needs are referred for admission to the Integrated Preschool through the Special Education Department of the Abington Public Schools.
-Referrals often come through Early Intervention programs.
-However, anyone who believes their child may need services can receive further information by contacting the Center School, Monday through Friday from 8:00 a.m. – 3:00 p.m. at (781) 982-2195.
+Children with special needs are referred for admission to the Early Education Program through the Special Education Department of the Abington Public Schools.
+Referrals often come through early intervention programs.
+However, anyone who believes their child may need services can receive further information by contacting the Abington Early Education Program, Monday through Friday from 8:00 AM – 3:00 PM at (781) 982-2195.

 Applications for peers are taken during the spring prior to the desired school year.
 The number of available peer slots correlates with the special education enrollment and varies from year to year.
 To be eligible, children must meet the following criteria:

 - Peers must be three or four years of age and not be eligible for the Abington Kindergarten Program.

 - Peers must demonstrate age-appropriate skills in the following areas: speech/language, gross/fine motor, socialization/behavior, and cognition.

 - Peers must be toilet-trained